irs1318dev/irs1318_2019/Robot Programming Guide.md

 The robot code makes use of a number of external libraries in order to make programming the robot more straightforward.

 #### Guice
 [Guice](https://github.com/google/guice) (pronounced "juice") is a dependency injection library, which is responsible for the various "@Inject" and "@Singleton" markup that is seen throughout the code.
 The purpose of Guice is to make it easier to plug together the entire system in such a way that it is still unit-testable.
+You will need to use the @Singleton and @Inject markup when writing a mechanism.

 #### OpenCV
 [OpenCV](https://opencv.org/) is a computer vision library that is used for fast and efficient processing of images.
 We use OpenCV functions to capture images, manipulate them (undistort, HSV filtering), write them, and discover important parts of them (find contours).

 #### CTRE Phoenix
-[CTRE Phoenix](https://github.com/CrossTheRoadElec/Phoenix-Documentation) is a library that provides the ability to communicate with and control the Talon SRX and Victor SR over CAN.
+[CTRE Phoenix](https://github.com/CrossTheRoadElec/Phoenix-Documentation) is a library that provides the ability to communicate with and control various motors using the Talon SRX and Victor SPX over CAN.
 We use CTRE Phoenix to control the majority of our Talon SRXs so that we can run PID on the Talon SRX itself for a faster update rate.

+#### Spark MAX API
+The [Spark MAX](http://www.revrobotics.com/sparkmax-software/) has a library that provides the ability to communicate with and control various motors using the Spark MAX over CAN.
+We use the Spark MAX to control the majority of our NEO Motors so that we can use these brushless motors and run PID on the Spark MAX itself for a fast update rate.

 #### NavX MXP
 The [NavX MXP](http://www.pdocs.kauailabs.com/navx-mxp/software/) has a library that is used to interact with the NavX MXP.
 The NavX uses its Gyroscope and Accelerometers in order to provide orientation measurements for field positioning purposes.